antonfirsov/docs/2019/11-Nov/winforms-designer-pr2/winforms-designer-pr2.md

 In this preview version of the designer we've added following features:

-* Timer control support.
+* Timer control support
 * Added Designer Actions to the available controls, like for example making a `TextBox` multiline or adding items to a `CheckedListBox`.
-* Improved Undo/Redo actions.
+* Improved Undo/Redo actions
-* Scrollbars support.
-If a form is bigger than the document window, scrollbars are shown.
+* Scrollbars support: if a form is bigger than the document window, scrollbars are shown
-* Some container controls (`GroupBox` and `Panel`) and more are coming.
+* Some container controls (`GroupBox` and `Panel`) and more are coming
-* Started Component Tray.
+* Started Component Tray
-* Local resources support.
+* Local resources support
-* Copy-paste between containers.
+* Copy-paste between containers
-* Various bug fixes and improvements.
+* Various bug fixes and improvements
-* Shipping as a part of Visual Studio: you no longer need to install .NET Core Windows Forms designer separately, now it is a part of Visual Studio and is released and available with each Visual Studio Preview version.
+* Shipping as a part of Visual Studio: you no longer need to install .NET Core Windows Forms designer separately, now it is a part of Visual Studio and is released and available with each Visual Studio Preview version

 ![Windows Forms designer](designer.png)